HMS Cleopatra (F28): Operational Service

 Upon Cleopatra's commissioning, she was deployed to the Far East Fleet, joining the 2nd Destroyer Squadron, then returned Britain in 1967 where she served as a training ship at Portland for several months before returning to the Far East.
 Duties included participation in the Beira Patrol, which was designed to prevent oil reaching the landlocked Rhodesia via Lorenzo Marques (now Maputo) in the then Portuguese colony of Mozambique.

 In 1969, Cleopatra was present at the Evans-Melbourne collision.

 Cleopatra was refitted at Devonport from May to September 1970.

-Following work up at Portland in 1971, CLEOPATRA visited the West Indies and USA with HMS ARK ROYAL and RFAs OLMEDA and REGENT.
+Following work up at Portland in 1971, she visited the West Indies and USA with HMS Ark Royal and RFAs OLMEDA and REGENT.
 In August 1971 CLEOPATRA deployed to the Far East via South Africa and joined the Singapore-based ANZUK force in December.

 In February/March 1972, Cleopatra took part in escort duties during the Queen and the Duke of Edinburgh's South East Asia tour.

 In 1972, on passage from Singapore to undertake Beira Patrol, HMS Cleopatra's helicopter crash landed into the sea.
 The helo was hoisted and secured on the ship's starboard side, taken to RAF Gan in the Maldives, and loaded on to a raft before transport to UK by the RAF.
 Cleopatra relieved HMS Lowestoft on Beira Patrol and 'borrowed' her Wasp helicopter for the remainder of her deployment.

 In 1973, Cleopatra was dispatched to protect British trawlers against the Icelandic Coast Guard in the Second Cod War.

 In May 1973 Cleopatra began a major modernisation at Devonport, becoming the first Leander-class ship to undergo the Batch 2 conversion.
 The conversion included the removal and replacement of all the ship's armament.
 The Mark 6 4.5-in gun mount was replaced by four Exocet anti-ship missiles.
 The Limbo anti-submarine mortar was removed to give a larger flight deck and the ship's hangar was enlarged to allow a Westland Lynx helicopter to be operated, while two triple STWS torpedo tubes provided short range anti-submarine capability.
 Anti-aircraft armament consisted of one Seacat launcher mounted forward of the Exocet containers and two more mounted aft on the hangar roof, backed up by two Bofors 40 mm anti-aircraft guns on the bridge wings.
 Type 1006 navigation radar replaced the old Type 974 radar, while the MRS3 gun control director as replaced by a GWS22 director for the forward Seacat launcher, with a second Seacat director mounted aft.
 Type 184M sonar replaced the main hull sonar, while the VDS was removed and its well plated over.
 Displacement rose to 2700 LT standard and 3200 LT, with speed falling by two knots.